ianstrang2/berkoTNF/docs/SPEC_multi_tenancy.md

 ### **🎯 Multi-Tenancy Implementation: COMPLETE & PRODUCTION READY ✅**

-This document serves as the **definitive implementation record** for BerkoTNF's multi-tenancy system.
+This document serves as the **definitive implementation record** for Capo's multi-tenancy system.
 The implementation is **100% complete and production-deployed** with the following verified achievements:

 #### **✅ Database Layer - COMPLETE**
 - **33 tables** with tenant_id fields and foreign key constraints